What’s the lowdown?

 There’s something fishy going on here

-BV comes with quite a defining characteristic: a fishy smell.
+BV comes with a defining characteristic: a fishy smell.
 For some, it may be so bad that it is noticeable even through clothing.
 It can also be made worse by sex and your period.
-It all comes back to the vagina’s pH – how acid or alkali the vaginal environment is.
-As sperm and blood are both alkaline, they increase the alkalinity in the vagina, thereby sometimes increasing the smell.
+It all comes down to the vagina’s pH – how acid or alkali the vaginal environment is.
+The vagina should be naturally acidic, meaning it has a LOW pH.
+If the pH rises aka, the vagina becomes more alkaline, this can be a trigger for BV and that fishy smell.
+As sperm and blood are both alkaline, they increase the pH in the vagina, thereby sometimes increasing the smell.

 What are the causes of bacterial vaginosis?

 The vagina is a sensitive thing: the goldilocks of the body, if you will.
 The vagina likes the pH not too high, but not too low – it should be just right.
-If something upsets the balance of bacteria in the vagina – or the pH – it can lead to bacterial vaginosis.
+If something upsets the balance of the pH – it can lead to bacterial vaginosis.
 The vagina is naturally home to bacteria, both the good and the bad.
 The most common of the ‘good’ bacteria is known as lactobacilli, which keeps your vagina acidic.
-These bacteria coexist in a happy balance, but when the bad ones increase in numbers, so too does the pH, making it more alkaline.
-This change in normal vaginal flora is the cause of bacterial vaginosis.
+These bacteria coexist in a happy balance, but when the bad ones increase in numbers, so too does the pH, making the environment more alkaline.
+This change in normal vaginal flora is the cause of bacterial vaginosis and its symptoms.

 Now, there’s not one type of bacteria that causes BV; it’s more of a change in numbers of the bacteria that are already there – or the introduction of new ones from other parts of the body, be that yours or someone else’s.
 This is why BV is not a sexually transmitted infection, as it’s not a single bacteria that causes the infection.
 It’s simply a change and potential upset of the natural balance of the vagina.
 There are also a number of things that are thought to increase your chances of getting bacterial vaginosis…

 Being sexually active with new or multiple partners can increase your risk of getting BV due to the introduction of different bacteria from your sexual partner(s).
-The presence of an IUD (intrauterine device) could also mean your risk of getting BV is higher.
+The presence of an IUD (intrauterine device), or copper coil, could also mean your risk of getting BV is higher.